 - Friends of Medway Creek

-- Sherwood Forest / Orchard Park Ratepayer Association
+- Orchard Park/Sherwood Forest Ratepayer Association

 - Sunningdale West Ratepayers Association

-6.1.1.2 Friends of Medway Creek
+Friends of Medway Creek 5.1.1.2

 In 2008, the Friends of Medway Creek was established to help implement restoration activities and environmental initiatives that improve the health of the Medway Creek watershed.
 The mission statement is "Community members promoting the protection and improvement of the Medway Creek Watershed".